Simulation-based inference with neural posterior estimation applied to X-ray spectral fitting -- III Deriving exact posteriors with dimension reduction and importance sampling: Application to NICER data

 In BD24 we also explored low count spectra taken by \textit{NICER} along a type I X-ray burst from 4U1820-303.
 We consider here one of these spectra, optimally grouped, containing $\sim 2,000$ counts over $\sim 90$ bins, exploring the Poisson regime.
 We fit the spectrum as the sum of an absorbed power law plus a blackbody, leaving the column density free.
 We run five inference rounds with 5,000 spectra per round, compressed to a 64 latent dimension.
 We run weighted importance sampling considering 200,000 samples and the exact computation for the likelihoods.
 We run \bxa\ to get the reference posterior samples.
-In Figure \ref{fig:nicer_burst}, we show the folded spectrum and the 68\% envelope for the model components and their sum and show the corrected posteriors with the reference \bxa\ ones.
-As can be seen they are identical.
+In Figure \ref{fig:nicer_burst}, we show show the corrected posteriors with the reference \bxa\ ones and the folded spectrum and the 68\% envelope for the model components and their sum.
+As can be seen the posteriors are identical.
 We also pushed the latent space dimension to 16 and the results were identical.
 Given the small number of bins, no compression could be consider.
 Although there are some signs of overfitting in the latest inference rounds, importance sampling applied to the posteriors derived from training on raw spectra would deliver also exact posteriors.
 It is interesting to note that projecting the raw spectra to a latent space of dimensions comparable to the number of spectral bins removes the overfitting.
 This shows the flexibility the method provides in terms of compression factors for the spectra.
 Starting from the same priors, \sixsa\ derives the exact posteriors in $\sim 4$ minutes, while \bxa\ takes slightly less than one hour.